nomeata/pybotbrain/Sandboxing.md

 capability-based security mechanism.

 This also disables network access, at least [for now](https://github.com/WebAssembly/WASI/pull/312).
-This is good and bad.
+This is both good and bad.

-`wasmtime` also supports a timeout mechanism.
+`wasmtime` also supports a timeout mechanism (although unclear if it really excludes the time to compile the module).

 This works, seems to be secure, but it is not fully satisfying because of the rather high latency, expecially for the first invokation of an Amazon Lambda